 Gelatin is contained in some vaccines to protect vaccine viruses from adverse conditions such as freeze-drying or heat, particularly during transport and delivery (see table below).
 Gelatin is a protein formed by boiling skin or connective tissue.
-Gelatin is used to stabilize vaccines so that they remain effective after manufacture.
-All gelatin contained in vaccines is porcine in origin.
+Gelatin contained in most vaccines is porcine in origin.
 An exception is one of the rabies vaccines, called Rabavert, which uses gelatin that is of bovine origin.

 Gelatin content of vaccines licensed in the United States, 2019